 A five-day intensive although effective can create energy meltdowns, especially midweek.
-We asked ourselves in the debrief, How can we find additional moments to energize participants during such an intensive process?
+We asked ourselves in the first debrief, How can we find additional moments to energize participants during such an intensive process?

-We resolved that including a short and “fun” exercise midday could help reenergize those mushy brain moments that come to pass during the intense bootcamp format.
+We resolved that including a short and “fun” exercise midday could help reenergize those mushy brain moments that come to pass during the intense Bootcamp format.